 The 5-days training is separated into two main sections.
-Several lectures in sample collection and basics on separation techniques as well as approaches for quantification were given.
-On the other site, applicants achieved a high level of hands-on training during sample extraction and sample analysis.
-A schedule for the 5-days training course is given in Figure 1
+A series of lectures in sample collection and basics on separation techniques as well as approaches for quantification were given.

+Correspondingly, the applicants achieved a high level of hands-on training during sample extraction and sample analysis.
+The schedule of the complete 5-days training course is given in Figure 1..